escalc: Calculate Effect Sizes and Outcome Measures

 Before a meta-analysis can be conducted, the relevant results from each study must be quantified in such a way that the resulting values can be further aggregated and compared.
 Depending on (a) the goals of the meta-analysis, (b) the design and types of studies included, and (c) the information provided therein, one of the various effect sizes or outcome measures described below may be appropriate for the meta-analysis and can be computed with the escalc function.

 The measure argument is a character string to specify the outcome measure that should be calculated (see below for the various options), arguments ai through ni are then used to specify the information needed to calculate the various measures (depending on the chosen outcome measure, different arguments need to be specified), and data can be used to specify a data frame containing the variables given to the previous arguments.
-The add, to, and drop00 arguments may be needed when dealing with frequency or count data that may need special handling when some of the frequencies or counts are equal to zero (see below for details).
-Finally, the vtype argument is used to specify how the sampling variances should be estimated (again, see below for details).
+The add, to, and drop00 arguments may be needed when dealing with frequency or count data that needs special handling when some of the frequencies or counts are equal to zero (see below for details).
+Finally, the vtype argument is used to specify how the sampling variances should be computed (again, see below for details).

 To provide a structure to the various effect sizes or outcome measures that can be calculated with the escalc function, we can distinguish between measures that are used to: